-I just launched my brand new course, Create Your Blog Dream.
-It has over 60 video lessons and 8 modules.
-I go into everything from the tech side of blogging to actually growing an audience for your blog and social media platforms.
-I show all the tutorials on how to do hosting, WordPress plugins, how to create graphics and how to promote posts.
+I just launched my new and improved course, Create Your Blog Dream + Video for Bloggers.
+It has over 100 video lessons and 15 modules.
+I go into everything from the tech side of blogging to actually growing an audience for your blog, and social media platforms.
+I show all the tutorials on how to do hosting, WordPress plugins, how to create graphics, and how to promote posts.

-I go into everything that I’ve learned over the past three years to take my blog from an idea to a six figure business.
-(Honestly, I can’t believe I even get to say that?!)
+I go into everything that I’ve learned over the past five years to take my blog from an idea to a multiple six figure business.
+(Honestly, I can’t believe I even get to say that!)

-After sharing the post on my husband quitting his job for us to be full-time bloggers, I had an inbox full of emails asking for the details on that.
+After sharing the post on my husband quitting his job for us to be full-time bloggers back in May 2018, I had an inbox full of emails asking for the details on that.
 “How exactly do you make money blogging?”

 Most people had no idea blogging could be a viable career.

 I even had some people quite concerned: “well, your husband can always get another job.”
 They obviously thought we were a little crazy for making the big leap.